Humor and self-help and mystery—oh, my! No matter the book genre, you're sure to find the perfect read.

 One of the most practical genres of books, how-to guides offer exactly what the name implies: actionable plans and instructions for accomplishing a specific task.
 Some how-to guides offer general overviews of new skills (drawing, photography or sewing, for example).
 Others provide specialized instructions for readers who want to learn how to use a certain software program or woodworking technique.
 The best how-to guides include charts, graphs or other visuals to help readers learn as they go.

 It’s easy to fret over the difference between memoirs and autobiographies.
 They’re both nonfiction books about the author’s life, right?
-Here’s an easy way to spot the difference between these book genres: Autobiographies tell the author’s whole life story in chronological order, while memoirs cover a collection of memories (often on a theme, such as travel, personal growth or growing up queer).
+Here’s an easy way to differentiate between these book genres: Autobiographies tell the author’s whole life story in chronological order, while memoirs cover a collection of memories (often on a theme, such as travel, personal growth or growing up queer).
 Like autobiographies, excellent memoirs can inspire and educate readers through firsthand accounts from a new perspective.

 The best narrative nonfiction sweeps readers into a story with a fully realized arc.
 In other words, the book reads more like a novel than an informational article or textbook.
 Most memoirs are narrative nonfiction, but not all narrative nonfiction comes in memoir form.
 For proof it spans genres, just look to the book that many say invented the format: Truman Capote’s In Cold Blood, a true-crime story that’s gripped readers for decades.
 Some authors of this genre tell their own stories, while others do deep research to tell someone else’s story.